-The NHS Choices website is a great place to access a wide range of health information.
-You can access it: Here
+The NHS.uk website is a great place to access a wide range of health information.

 The following list, recommended by the Royal Pharmaceutical Society, will help you deal with most minor ailments.

 Painkillers like aspirin, paracetamol and ibuprofen are highly effective at relieving most minor aches and pains, such as headaches and period pain.